 - In Flanders Fields Museum in Ypres (or Ieper), where you’ll learn about the First World War.

-- The 1815 Memorial Museum, a historical site retracing the battle of Waterloo.
+- The 1815 Memorial Museum is a historical site retracing the battle of Waterloo.

 - Gravensteen Castle in Ghent